Search below for resources covering the intersection of climate engagement, social science and data analytics.

 Have a resource you want to share?CONTACT US

-This post includes climate and environment headlines, data points, and key takeaways from recent public polls - including new polls focusing on voters of color, young people, and Latinos.
+This post includes climate and environment headlines, data points, and key takeaways from recent public polls - including new polling on climate attitudes across generations and new polling on Americans’ top issue priorities.

 Gen Z and Millennials both outpace other generations in their climate concern.
 Majorities of every generation say that they’re at least “somewhat” concerned about climate change, including overwhelming majorities of Gen Z Americans (85%) and Millennials (78%) as well as around three in five Gen X Americans (60%), Baby Boomers (59%), and Americans from the Silent/Greatest generations (63%).

 Poll: Sen. Markey: An Expanded American Climate Corps Wins With Voters, Creates Jobs, and Fights Climate Change

 Americans strongly support the recently announced American Climate Corps.
 The new American Climate Corps is a major step in the fight for our nation’s future and for a Green New Deal.
 The American Climate Corps is overwhelmingly popular across age and political party, and supported by 71 percent of voters — including more than half of Republicans.
 The support grows even stronger among voters under the age of 59.

 Eco-anxiety is present for young Americans and young people around the world.
 Youth are turning this anxiety into activism.
 UK climate protesters went to prison after blocking roads and oil terminals.
 Just Stop Oil activists hurled soup at famous paintings.
 This guide describes other examples like these.
 (See pages 38-39 of the guide for the climate focus.)